pejuko/math_metadata_lookup/README.md

 #Lookup#reference( hash )

 Parse reference string and run heuristic.
+It expects that authors are separated by colon.

 Hash arguments are: